emfinfo/conseillers/README.md

   * If you click on a counselor, a marker with popup comes
   * The client part is now full responsive for screens, tablets and smartphones
   * The client part now use ES6 new things (googleMapWrk completly redesigned)
-  * You can test a running version here : http://parlement.jcsinfo.ch/

 * New in release 1.4.1 (september 2019) :
   * Correct some small bugs